|SCHG: Sonic Heroes|

 This guide will show you how to create a custom level in Sonic Heroes.

 First of all, you should come here and download pretty much everything in that page.
-It has every program this page mentions, except for HeroesONE, Magic.TXD, 3ds Max and HeroesCollisionEditor, all of which you should get as well.
+It has every program this page mentions, except for HeroesONE, Magic.TXD and 3ds Max all of which you should get as well (although you can use another model editor, 3ds Max is recommended).
 Make sure you are using the latest version of each tool, they get updated frequently.

 Since the console versions of Sonic Heroes use the same file types for most files and do accept .BSPs from the PC version, you can create custom levels for the PC or any of them, as long as you remember to save the .TXD in the correct version (Magic.TXD allows you to choose either PC, GameCube or PlayStation2).
 There's only start/ending position and spline editors for the PC EXE though.